zosoftor/algorithms/README.md

 # algorithms
-A repo of implementations of various algorithms (done in Java).
+A repo of implementations of various data structures & algorithms (done in Java).